-The Corporation's management believes the overall long-term trend for the construction aggregates industry continues to be one of consolidation.
-However, the consolidation trend is slowing as the number of suitable acquisition targets shrinks.
-The Corporation's Board of Directors and management continue to review and monitor the Corporation's strategic long-term plans.
-These plans include assessing business combinations and arrangements with other companies engaged in similar businesses, increasing market share in the Corporation's core businesses and pursuing new technological opportunities that are related to the Corporation's existing markets.
+In door the construction aggregates industry continues to be one of consolidation.
+However, sition targets shrinks.
+The Corporation's Board of Directors and management continue to hese plans include assessing business combinations and arrangements with other companies roration's core businesses and pursuing new technological opportunities that are related to